photoprism/photoprism-docs/docs/getting-started/index.md

 As explained in our [Privacy Policy](https://www.photoprism.app/privacy#section-7), reverse geocoding and interactive world maps depend on retrieving the necessary information [from us](https://www.photoprism.app/contact) and [MapTiler AG](https://www.maptiler.com/contacts/), headquartered in Switzerland.
 Both services are provided with a very high level of privacy and confidentiality.[^4]

 Your use of these services is [fully covered by us](faq.md#are-the-keys-for-using-interactive-world-maps-provided-free-of-charge).
-Depending on your usage, this can save you much more than the cost of a [PhotoPrism+ Membership](https://www.photoprism.app/membership), since other providers generally charge usage-based fees and may also not allow you to cache the data they provide, compromising your privacy with unnecessary requests.
+Depending on your usage, this can save you much more than the cost of a [PhotoPrism+ Membership](https://www.photoprism.app/membership), since other providers generally charge usage-based fees and often don't allow you to cache the data they provide, compromising performance and your privacy with unnecessary requests.

 [View Privacy Policy ›](https://www.photoprism.app/privacy#section-7){ class="pr-3" } [View Compliance FAQ ›](https://www.photoprism.app/kb/compliance-faq#privacy)